Snowflake-Labs/terraform-provider-snowflake/MIGRATION_GUIDE.md

   tag_value   = "gold"
 }
 ```
+and run `terraform apply` again.

+Note that the order of operations is not deterministic in this case, and if you do these operations in one step, it is possible that the tag value will be changed first, and unset later because of removing the resource with old value.

 The state is migrated automatically.
 There is no need to adjust configuration files, unless you use resource id `snowflake_tag_association.example.id` as a reference in other resources.